Sporting KC 2019 season preview: Roster, projected lineup, schedule, national TV and more | Goal.com

 Sporting Kansas City's 2018 campaign was a familiar one.
 Once again, Sporting KC was among the Western Conference powers, running to the top of the conference in the regular season.
 Though this season they broke a string of four straight exits in the knockout round of the MLS playoffs, once again, they fell short of MLS Cup.

-Since capturing the title in 2013, Sporting KC have remained among the contenders for MLS Cup year in and year out.
-Each and every year, they're among the best teams in the Western Conference, regardless of arrivals and departures.
-They're the portrait of consistency as Peter Vermes has built Sporting KC into a model club that is always contending for something.
+Since capturing the title in 2013, Sporting KC has remained among the contenders for MLS Cup year in and year out.
+Each and every year, the club ranks among the best teams in the Western Conference, regardless of arrivals and departures.
+Sporting KC is the portrait of consistency as Peter Vermes has built it into a model club that is always contending for something.

-Now, they'll bring those expectations into 2019 and attempt to compete with the league's biggest spenders, who continue to distance themselves from the pack.
-In an MLS that is turning into a league of haves and have nots, despite sticking to a plan and a budget, Sporting KC has remains among the haves.
-A consistent core, wise spending and timely integration of youth have all been key for Sporting KC, who enter the 2019 campaign with an eye fixed on the postseason once again.
+Now, the team brings those expectations into 2019 and will attempt to compete with the league's biggest spenders, who continue to distance themselves from the pack.
+In an MLS that is turning into a league of haves and have nots, despite sticking to a plan and a budget, Sporting KC remains among the haves.
+A consistent core, wise spending and timely integration of youth have all been key for Sporting KC, a club which enters the 2019 campaign with an eye fixed on the postseason once again.

 How did Sporting KC perform in 2018?

-2018 finish: First in the Western Conference (18-8-8), Lost to Portland Timbers in Western Conference final.
+2018 finish: First in the Western Conference (18-8-8), lost to the Portland Timbers in Western Conference final.

 Sporting KC finished top of the Western Conference with the third-best record in MLS before dispatching a young Real Salt Lake team 5-3 on aggregate in the conference semifinals.
 MLS Cup was once again a step too far, though, as Sporting KC fell on home soil to the Portland Timbers.